iris1114/iris1114.github.io/content/posts/200420- javascript-function-invocation/index.md

 ---
-title: 'JavaScript Function Closures #10'
+title: "JavaScript Function Closures #10"
 author: Iris Chew
 date: 2020-04-20
 hero: ./images/js10.png
 excerpt: The code inside a function is not executed when the function is defined.The code inside a function is executed when the function is invoked.
 It is common to use the term "call a function" instead of "invoke a function".
+secret: true
 ---

 The code inside a function is not executed when the function is defined.The code inside a function is executed when the function is invoked.
 It is common to use the term "call a function" instead of "invoke a function".